nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_PING_LENGTH"></a>
 ### ERR_HTTP2_PING_LENGTH

-HTTP/2 ping payloads must be exactly 8-bytes in length.
+HTTP/2 ping payloads must be exactly 8 bytes in length.

 <a id="ERR_HTTP2_PSEUDOHEADER_NOT_ALLOWED"></a>
 ### ERR_HTTP2_PSEUDOHEADER_NOT_ALLOWED